mattermost/docs/doc/advanced/external-db/index.md

 To use an external database with the `gitlab` chart, there are a few prerequisites.

-1. GitLab requires PostgreSQL 9.6.
+1. GitLab requires PostgreSQL 9.6.x or 10.x
 1. The `pg_trgm` extension must be available.
+GitLab will attempt to load the `pg_trgm` extension, but will normally fail due to the `gitlab` user not having the Superuser flag.
+It is recommended that a Postgres user with Superuser flag be used to load the `pg_trgm` extension.
 1. An empty database to use.
 1. A user with full access granted to the database above.
 1. A [Kubernetes Secret](https://kubernetes.io/docs/concepts/configuration/secret/) with the password for the user above.